CPJKU/beat_this/README.md

 ```bash
 pip install pytorch_lightning pandas mir_eval
 ```
 You must also obtain and set up the annotations and spectrogram datasets [as indicated above](#data).
-Specifically, the GTZAN dataset suffices for commands that include `--data split test', while all other datasets are required for commands that include `--data split val'.
+Specifically, the GTZAN dataset suffices for commands that include `--data split test`, while all other datasets are required for commands that include `--data split val`.

 ### Command line